 Bulimia is a cycle of uncontrolled binge eating followed by purging through self-induced vomiting or misuse of laxatives or other medication; fasting; or excessive exercise.
 Individuals with bulimia usually weigh within the normal range for their age and height since the purging or other compensatory behaviour follows the binge-eating episodes.

 Like individuals with anorexia, they fear gaining weight, desire to lose weight, and feel intensely dissatisfied with their bodies.
 People with bulimia often perform the behaviours in secrecy, feeling disgusted and ashamed when they binge, yet relieved once purged.

-National Institute of Mental Health (NIMH).
+Information modified from National Institute of Mental Health (NIMH).

 causes of eating disorders.